davidlira19/Automated-Builds-CI-CD/docs/README.md

 ### Automatically zip. and Upload

-How to automatically zip and Upload back to github
+How to automatically zip and Upload back to github (CD)

 ### Automatic Builds and Notifications